-You can add a CNAME (alias) record to your DNS (Domain Name System) zone file for a domain registered with GoDaddy.
-CNAME records use a domain prefix, such as blog.coolexample.com to point to another domain name, or URL.
-To add a subdomain that points to an IP address, you can add a subdomain.
-If your domain is not registered with GoDaddy, you can add a CNAME using DNS hosting.
+Add a CNAME (alias) record to your DNS zone file in your GoDaddy account.
+CNAME records use a domain prefix, such as blog to point your domain to a domain name.
+To add a domain prefix that points to an IP address, add a subdomain instead.

 You can watch a short animation of this task farther down the page.

 - Log in to your GoDaddy Domain Control Center.
 (Need help logging in?
 Find your username or password.)

 - Select your domain to access the Domain Settings page.

 - Enter the details for your CNAME record: